-At the semester start, students must complete academic work by 11:59 pm.
-On the census date to remain enrolled in the course.
+While online courses provide more flexibility around the demands of work and family, they are not self-paced and require active participation in learning activities from students.
+Students are required to submit academic work by 11:59 pm on the census date to remain enrolled in the course.